dalmo1991/superflexPy/doc/customize_components.rst

    :linenos:

 Note that the code in this block is similar to the code implemented in :ref:`build_lag`.
-The methods in this last block are "support" methods used only to make the code more organized and easier to maintain.
-A similar result can be obtained by moving the functionality of these methods into :code:`_internal_routing` and :code:`external_routing`.
+The methods in this last code block are "support" methods that make the code more organized and easier to maintain.
+The same numerical results can be obtained by moving the functionality of these methods directly into :code:`_internal_routing` and :code:`external_routing`, though the resulting code would be less modular.